15shivabhagat/message_me/README.md

 Things you may want to cover:

-- Add favicon to the app
+- Build Homepage of message_me app